coimbrastudios/framework/README.md

 Package of general utilities to be used with Unity development.

+## Known Issues

+- Source generators on 2020.3 don't run on the first time you open the editor after deleting the `Library`.
+Restarting the editor fixes the issue.

 ## List of Content

 - `Actor`: Meant to be used as the main script for any `GameObject`, as if we were extending the `GameObject` class itself.